AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/user-access-new-relic.md

 >[!NOTE]
 >
->If you are managing the New Relic One users, you must also add yourself as a user in order to also have access.
+>If you are managing the New Relic One users, you must also add yourself as a user to also have access.
 Being the **Business Owner** or **Deployment Manager** does not suffice to have access to New Relic One.
 You must create yourself as a user as well.

 ## Activate Your New Relic One User Account {#activate-account}